precice/openfoam-adapter/README.md

 as topological information is not yet provided to preCICE.
 This will be implemented in future releases.

+#### Checkpointing

+In the case of implicit coupling, the participants are required to store checkpoints of their state.
+The adapter tracks all the registered objects of type `volScalarField`, `volVectorField`, `surfaceScalarField` and `surfaceVectorField`.
+After reading a checkpoint, the boundaries are evaluated again for all the tracked `volScalarField` and `volVectorField` objects, to improve the stability.

+However, there is a known bug in the current implementation, where trying to evaluate the boundaries after reading a checkpoint, for some fields, will lead to an error.
+This is currently known to happen only for the `epsilon` field of the kEpsilon turbulence model.
+In case this field is available, it is not tracked and a warning is reported.
+Please let us know if this happens in any other case.

 ### Notes on configuration

 #### Valid combinations of `write-data` and `read-data`